MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 ## Types
 There are two kinds of data types in MIDL 3.0: value types, and reference types.
 A variable of a value type directly contains its data.
 A variable of a reference type stores a reference to its data (such a variable is also known as an *object*).

-It is possible for two reference type variables to reference the same object.
+It's possible for two reference type variables to reference the same object.
 Thus, an operation on one variable affects the object referenced by the other variable.
-With value types, the variables each have their own copy of the data, and it is not possible for an operation on one to affect the other.
+With value types, the variables each have their own copy of the data, and it's not possible for an operation on one to affect the other.

 MIDL 3.0's value types are further divided into simple types, enum types, struct types, and nullable types.